tristanGIANDO/antares/antares/README.md

 * Open the location of all "EDIT" scenes in the OS
 * Reference the "PUBLISH" version in Maya
 * Import the "PUBLISH" version in Maya

+* Create sequences and shots
+* Delete sequences and shots
+* Access the last edit of each department

 Softwares that Antares can use